neoforged/.github/primers/1.22/index.md

     - `SwingAnimation` - The animation applied when swinging an item.
     - `UseEffects` - The effects to apply to the entity when using the item.

-## Environment Attributes
+## The Timeline of Environment Attributes

-Environment attributes, at the name implies, defines a set of properties or modifications ('attributes') for a given dimension and/or biome ('environment').
-They are stored directly within the biome or dimension type under the `attributes` field.
-Each attribute can represent anything from the visual settings to gameplay behavior, interpolating between different environments as defined.
+Environment attributes, as the name implies, defines a set of properties or modifications ('attributes') for a given dimension and/or biome ('environment').
+They are stored directly within the biome or dimension type under the `attributes` field, or as part of a mutable timeline under the `tracks` field.
+Each attribute can represent anything from the visual settings to gameplay behavior, interpolating between different values as defined.
 Vanilla provides their available attributes within `EnvironmentAttributes` while the stored attributes are obtained from `Level#environmentAttributes`.

 ```json5
 // For some DimensionType json